 Whisk the balsamic vinegar, olive oil, shallot, garlic, parsley, Dijon, sugar, beef bouillon, salt, pepper, and meat tenderizer in a bowl.
-Add in about a 1/2 cup of water and stir again.
+Add 1/2 cup of water and stir again.

 Score the chuck roast with a sharp knife making 6 or 7 large cuts all over one side of the meat.

 Add the marinade to a plastic bag and then add the steak.
-Seal the bag and massage the steak inside the marinade.
+Seal the bag and massage the marinade into the steak.
 Place it on a plate to catch any drips or leaks and refrigerate for at least 6 hours, ideally overnight.
 You can even marinate for up to 24 hours.
 Since the meat is so thick it will not break down easily.

 Chuck roast and chuck steak are different cuts of meat that come from the same part of the cow.
 Chuck roast is usually cut in an oblong shape while chuck steak is the exact same pie of meat but cut into thinner slices.

 Balsamic vinegar is great for tenderizing steaks and roasts.
 This vinegar helps to make the meat tender by breaking down the a few of the proteins and fat in the beef.